Can’t beat this circuit for a summary of what tramping in the South Island is all about:

 getting there | Travers-Sabine circuit, Nelson Lakes National Park

-Nelson Lakes Shuttles do the Nelson to St Arnaud run for $40 per person.
-There is a regular scheduled service for the summer season (December to April inclusive), on Monday, Wednesday and Friday leaving St Arnaud at 9:30am and Nelson iSite at 11:30am although they will pick you up along the way, ie, the airport or your accommodation, if previously arranged.
-They have very much fewer scheduled trips during the off peak season although the timetable is not so easy to find, try the budget fares page.
+Nelson Lakes Shuttles do the Nelson to St Arnaud run for $45 per person. $55 to Mt Robert carpark.
+There is a regular scheduled service for the summer season (December to April inclusive), on Tuesday and Friday leaving St Arnaud at 11 am and Nelson iSite at 1 pm although they will pick you up along the way, ie, the airport or your accommodation, if previously arranged.
+They have other trips shown on their website page, nelsonlakesshuttles.co.nz/budget.fares.html.
+They have very much fewer scheduled trips during the off peak season also shown on the budget fares webpage.
 Or, if you have a few people, or are rich enough, you can charter your own trip to suit your timetable.
 Phone 03 547 6896, mobile 0275 476 896.
 They are a helpful lot so just ask if they will accommodate your special requirements.

-There is also an occasional scheduled trip Nelson to the Lewis Pass if you want to do the straight run by Nelson Lakes Shuttles for $75 per person.
+There is also an occasional scheduled trip Nelson to the Lewis Pass if you want to do the straight run by Nelson Lakes Shuttles for $110 per person (min $550 charge).
 It makes sense to start that variation from the harder to access end, ie, get dropped off at Lewis Pass and make it to the Cannibal Gorge hut, or Ada Pass Hut for the night and finish in St Arnaud where you can clean up before you reacquaint yourself with civilisation.

 The competition Trek Express has recently taken over Nelson Lakes Shuttles so it remains to be seen how these services are rationalised.
 Currently Trek Express is advertising Nelson to St Arnaud at $50 per person, or up to the Mt Robert carpark for $60.
 They can also drop you off at Lake Rotoroa for $60.
 Free phone within New Zealand: 0800 128 735.